siyuan-note/user-guide-en_US/Markdown User Guide/Markdown Basic Syntax_20200924085905-kxykwln.sy.md

 > This article mainly introduces the basic syntax of Markdown, please refer to ((20200924092619-pw51c0y "Markdown Extended Syntax")).
-> The concise version of the grammar can be browsed ((20200924095356-cips1k6 "Markdown Cheat Sheet")).
+> The concise version of the syntax can be browsed ((20200924095356-cips1k6 "Markdown Cheat Sheet")).

 ## Overview